baianat/vuse/README.md

 ### Exporting

-There is three ways to export the built page: preview, pwa or json.
-When clicking the save button the `b-builder` component emits a saved event with the builder instance as its payload, which exposes a `export` method.
+There are three ways to export the built page: preview, pwa or json.
+When clicking the save button the `b-builder` component emits a saved event with the builder instance as its payload, which exposes an `export` method.

 ```html
 <div id="app">